Is Decaf Coffee Really Caffeine-Free?

 The small dose of caffeine in decaf is usually too little to produce noticeable stimulant effects.
 However, in very caffeine-sensitive individuals, even 2–5 mg can contribute to:

-• Mild increase in alertness
+• A mild increase in alertness

 • Disrupted sleep if consumed late in the evening